Highpoint2000/webserver-logger/README.md

 2. Unpack the Logger.js and the Logger folder with the logger-plugin.js into the web server plugins folder (..fm-dx-webserver-main\plugins) [image](https://github.com/Highpoint2000/webserver-logger/assets/168109804/98b38e5d-e58c-4192-b69c-739b608cf118)
 4. Restart the server
 5. Activate the plugin it in the settings

-This plugin provides logging functions for the FM-DX web server.

 ## Notes: